30 Extensibility

 (pj/plot pose {:format :plotly})membrane->plot

-Converts a membrane drawable tree into a plot for a given format.
-This is the extensibility point for membrane-based output formats – formats that share the same drawable tree but walk it differently.
+Converts a PlotjeMembrane into a plot for a given format.
+This is the extensibility point for membrane-based output formats – formats that consume the same drawable tree but walk it differently.
+The Membranes chapter walks the PlotjeMembrane record itself and the Membrane UI protocols it implements.

 Dispatch function: (fn [membrane-tree format opts] format)